 The Surgical Procedure

-for implant placement, and a surgical guide is fabricated from the 3-D model of your case made from Simplant or Anatomage Software or your case has been evaluated in 3-D, the implants may be placed as follows:
+for implant placement, and Dr. Noraian gets a surgical guide fabricated from the 3-D model of your case made from Simplant or Anatomage Software or your case has been evaluated in 3-D, he may place the implants as follows:

-Immediate Implant Placement – Once the jaw is numb, and a tooth has been extracted, a Dr. Noraian will place a surgical guide over the extraction site and the remaining bone will be prepared to receive an implant.
+Immediate Implant Placement – Once the jaw is numb, and a tooth has been extracted, Dr. Noraian will place a surgical guide over the extraction site and the remaining bone will be prepared to receive an implant.
 If the bone is sound enough, then an immediate implant may be placed.
-If the bone is not sound enough, then the ridge will be repaired using bone graft and soft tissue graft material.
-The surgical guide will be saved for future use in a few months for implant placement.
+If the bone is not sound enough, then Dr. Noraian will repair the ridge using bone graft and soft tissue graft material.
+He will save the surgical guide for future use in a few months for implant placement.

 - Two Stage Surgery – Once the jawbone is numb, Dr. Noraian uses the surgical guide to map out the incision.
 To preserve attached gum tissue, he may use a straight line incision over the ridge.
-The surgical guide is placed over the teeth, or jaw to size a hole through the soft tissue which will receive the implant.
-The implant will be placed and a coverscrew that is flush with the top of the implant will be placed to keep soft tissue from growing in the top of the implant.
-The soft issue is closed over the implant and coverscrew with sutures, and the implant will heal for several months before a second surgery is needed to expose the coverscrew for removal and place the healing abutment.
-While this method was the original implant placement method, Dr. Noraian will use the option more often with immediate implants and cases where bone grafting around the neck of the implant is necessary based on the what is shown by the cone beam CT scan.
+Dr. Noraian places the surgical guide over the teeth, or jaw to size a hole through the soft tissue which will receive the implant.
+He will place the implant, and place a coverscrew that is flush with the top of the implant to keep soft tissue from growing in the top of the implant.
+Dr. Noraian closes the soft issue over the implant and coverscrew with sutures, and the implant will heal for several months before you need a second surgery to expose the coverscrew for removal and place the healing abutment.
+While this method was the original implant placement method, Dr. Noraian will use the other option more often with immediate implants and cases where bone grafting around the neck of the implant is necessary based on what is shown by the cone beam CT scan.

 - Split Ridge Technique – Once the jawbone is numb, Dr. Noraian will make a soft tissue incision over the ridge to expose the bone which has undergone disuse atrophy.
-This method is primarily used for missing lower molars that have not been replaced previously.
-Next, a bone incision is made with the dental handpiece, and then the bone is gently spread open.
-The hole which will receive the implant is made, the implant is placed followed by the coverscrew and any gaps in the bone are filled with bone and soft tissue graft material.
-The soft issue is closed over the implant and coverscrew with sutures, and the implant will heal for several months before a second surgery is needed to expose the coverscrew for removal and place the healing abutment.
-This method has been one of the most innovative ways to replace lower back teeth when the ridge is too thin to used the one or two stage techniques
+He primarily uses this method for missing lower molars that you have not had replaced.
+Next, he makes a bone incision with the dental handpiece, and gently spreads open the bone.
+Dr. Noraian makes the hole which will receive the implant, and he places the implant followed by the coverscrew and fills any gaps with bone and soft tissue graft material.
+Dr. Noraian closes the soft issue over the implant and coverscrew with sutures, and the implant will heal for several months before you need a second surgery to expose the coverscrew for removal and place the healing abutment.
+This method is one of the most innovative ways to replace lower back teeth when the ridge is too thin to use the one or two stage techniques mentioned above.

 Once Integration is Complete

-After the implant has bonded to the jawbone, the preparation for the restorative phase begins.
-Dr. Noraian may need to uncover the implants and attach a small healing collar or the small healing collar may be in place.
-Once cleared by Dr. Noraian after about two weeks, he will provide your restorative dentist with the appropriate components used for the laboratory component of your case.
-To start making your new teeth, your restorative dentist must take an impression must be taken.
-Then posts or attachments can be connected to the implants.
-The teeth replacements are then made over the posts or attachments.
+After the implant has bonded to the jawbone, preparation for the restorative phase begins.
+Dr. Noraian may need to uncover the implants and attach a small healing collar if one is not already in place.
+Once Dr. Noraian clears you after about two weeks, he will provide your restorative dentist with the appropriate components that he used for the laboratory component of your case.
+To start making your new teeth, your restorative dentist must take an impression.
+Then Dr. Noraian can connect the posts or attachments to the implants.
+He then makes the tooth replacements over the posts or attachments.

 How Long is the Whole Process?

-The entire procedure may take four to eight months to receive your final restoration and Dr. Noraian is working hard to shorten that timeframe.
-One method is with the OssTell Stability Meter which helps to know how stable the implant is at any given point during your treatment.
-Once the stability meter reaches a certain mark he may clear you to proceed with the final restoration sooner.
+The entire procedure may take four to eight months to receive your final restoration.
+Dr. Noraian is working hard to shorten that timeframe.
+One method is with the OssTell Stability Meter which helps him determine how stable the implant is at any given point during your treatment.
+Once the stability meter reaches a certain mark, he may clear you to proceed with the final restoration sooner.
 Most patients do not experience any disruption in their daily life.

 What Types of Prosthesis are Available?

-A single prosthesis (crown) is used to replace one missing tooth – each prosthetic tooth attaches to its own implant.
+Dr. Noraian uses a single prosthesis (crown) to replace one missing tooth – each prosthetic tooth attaches to its own implant.
 A partial prosthesis (fixed bridge) can replace two or more teeth and may require only two or three implants.
 A complete dental prosthesis (fixed bridge) replaces all the teeth in your upper or lower jaw.
-The number of implants varies depending upon which type of complete prosthesis (removable or fixed) is recommended.
-A removable prosthesis (over denture) attaches to a bar or ball in socket attachments, whereas a fixed prosthesis is permanent and removable only by a dental professional.
+The number of implants varies depending upon which type of complete prosthesis (removable or fixed) Dr. Noraian recommends.
+A removable prosthesis (over denture) attaches to a bar or ball in socket attachment, whereas a fixed prosthesis is permanent and removable only by a dental professional.

 Where is the Procedure Done?